araffin/academic-kickstart/content/post/param-noise/index.md

 ## Introduction

-While working the paper [Smooth Exploration for Robotic Reinforcement Learning]({{< relref "/publication/gsde" >}}) (aka gSDE, accepted at CoRL21 =)), I ran several ablation studies and had to compare the method I was working on to different baselines.
-One of them was *Parameter Space Exploration for Reinforcement Learning* by Plappert et al. (we will refer to it as *Param Exploration paper* for brievety) which proposes an alternative to exploration in action space.
+While working the paper [Smooth Exploration for Robotic Reinforcement Learning]({{< relref "/publication/gsde" >}}), I ran several ablation studies and had to compare to *Parameter Space Exploration for Reinforcement Learning* by Plappert et al. which proposes an alternative to exploration in action space (we will refer to it as *Param Exploration paper* for brievety) .

-The ablation study on my method (gSDE) revealed the importance of an hyperparameter, that was only briefly mentioned in the appendix of the other paper.
+The ablation study revealed the importance of an hyperparameter, that was only briefly mentioned in the appendix of the other paper.
-I therefore decided to investigate more closely the role of that hyperparameter for the parameter space exploration method.\
+I therefore decided to investigate more closely the role of the different design choices for the parameter space exploration method.\
 This blog post is the summary of my findings.

 Note: the finding should be similar for noisy net DQN (+ also only mentioned in the appendix (screenshot))

 [^1]: Plappert, Matthias, et al. "Parameter space noise for exploration."
 ICLR (2017).

 ## Exploration in Action or Parameter Space

-Before we dive into the Param Exploration paper, let's do a quick recap of how exploration can be done in Reinforcement Learning (RL) with continuous actions.
+Before we dive into the Param Exploration method, let's do a quick recap of how exploration can be done in Reinforcement Learning (RL) with continuous actions.
-It is usually done in action space but can be done in parameters space or alternatively using a third solution named State-Dependent Exploration.
+It is usually done in action space but can be done in parameter space or alternatively using a third solution named State-Dependent Exploration.

 ### Exploration in Action Space